 Do I Have A Valid Medical Malpractice Claim?

 Many people who have suffered in a medical setting are unsure of whether they have a valid claim.
-At John A. Caputo & Associates, P.C., in Pittsburgh, we have the knowledge and experience to help you understand the true strength of your claim against a medical professional or hospital.
+At John A. Caputo & Associates, P.C., our attorneys use our knowledge and experience to help members of our community in Pittsburgh understand the true strength of their claims.

-- Negligence: In order to have a valid malpractice claim, there must be clear evidence of significant negligence on the part of a doctor, nurse or other medical professional or institution.
+There must also be clear evidence of significant negligence on the part of a doctor, nurse or other health care professional or institution.
 Medical mistakes happen, but not all are deemed the result of negligence.
 Your treatment must fall below an accepted standard of care in order to meet the legal definition of malpractice.

 Get Specific Information About Your Medical Negligence Claim